Apollo Global Management (APO)

 AI Analysis | Feedback

-Apollo Asset Management (symbol: APO) operates primarily in alternative asset management and retirement services.
-The addressable markets for its main products and services are substantial on a global scale.
+Apollo Global Management (APO) operates across several key alternative asset classes and provides retirement services.
+The addressable markets for its main products and services are substantial and global in nature:

-- Private Equity: The global private equity market (by AUM) reached approximately $5.3 trillion in 2023 and is expected to reach $6 trillion by the end of 2024.
-It is forecast to more than double in AUM from US$5.8 trillion in end-2023 to US$12.0 trillion in 2029.
-The North American private equity market is the largest globally, with total assets under management of $3.4 trillion.
+- Private Equity: The global private equity market reached approximately $5.3 trillion in 2023 and is expected to reach $6 trillion by the end of 2024.
+North America is the largest private equity market globally, with total assets under management of $3.4 trillion in 2023.
+Other reports indicate the global private equity market was valued at USD 6,749.85 billion in 2025 and is projected to grow to USD 20,242.70 billion by 2034.

 AI Analysis | Feedback